Stuckey89/Writersblock/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is a list of steps taken to get my website up and running.

-Things you may want to cover:

-* Ruby version
+Rails 5.2.0

-* System dependencies
+* cd desktop

-* Configuration
+* rails new writersblock

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* bundle install

-* ...
+* rails server